partnermarketing/PMAnimatedBanners/README.md

 npm install pm-animated-banners
 ```

+## Running the tests

+To run eslint and unit tests use the command `npm test`

 ## Usage

 Include `dist/pmAnimatedBanners.min.js` above the closing `</body>` tag of the template.
 Custom properties are to be defined independently from the lib using the `window.pmAnimatedBannersConfig` method.
 Add the following JavaScript to the template to start customisation.